BlueAnon: Origin, etymology, and analysis

 The name appears to be derived from media coverage surrounding these theories, in reference to the QAnon right-wing conspiracy theory and the color blue, which has been associated with the Democratic Party in the 21st century.

-According to the Washington Posts Philip Bump, the analogy relies more on rhetorical whataboutism than substantive similarity, as QAnon was rooted in elaborate, long-running false narratives, while "BlueAnon" describes scattered and short-lived speculation.
-Bump argues the comparison exaggerates left-wing susceptibility to conspiracy theories and obscures the distinct scale, structure, and political impact of QAnon.
-He concludes that the main resemblance between the terms is phonetic rather than substantive.
+According to The Washington Posts Philip Bump, the analogy relied more on rhetorical whataboutism than substantive similarity as QAnon was rooted in elaborate long-running false narratives, while "BlueAnon" described scattered and short-lived speculation.
+Bump argued the comparison exaggerates left-wing susceptibility to conspiracy theories and obscures the distinct scale, structure, and political impact of QAnon.
+He concluded that the main resemblance between the terms is phonetic rather than substantive.

 Conspiracy theories

 Attempted assassination false flag

-Some BlueAnon theorists have alleged that the attempted assassination of Donald Trump in Pennsylvania in July 2024 was a false flag staged by Trump himself.
-Snopes has examined and discredited viral photos alleging to show Trump plotting with gunman Thomas Matthew Crooks, as well as claims that Trump was injured by glass instead of shrapnel.
-PolitiFact has debunked claims that blood which appeared to be coming from Trump's ear following the assassination attempt was faked with a blood pill.
-Reuters has analyzed viral photos from the 2024 Republican National Convention that purport to show Trump wearing a bandage on the ear opposite the one that was shot in the attack and determined the images were doctored.
+Some BlueAnon theorists alleged that the attempted assassination of Trump in Pennsylvania in July 2024 was a false flag staged by Trump himself.
+Snopes examined and discredited viral photos alleging to show Trump plotting with gunman Thomas Matthew Crooks, as well as claims that Trump was injured by glass instead of shrapnel.
+PolitiFact debunked claims that blood which appeared to be coming from Trump's ear following the assassination attempt was faked with a blood pill.
+Reuters analyzed viral photos from the 2024 Republican National Convention that purport to show Trump wearing a bandage on the ear opposite the one that was shot in the attack and determined the images were doctored.

 Starlink election rigging

-Other BlueAnon theorists believe Donald Trump rigged the 2024 U.S. presidential election by conspiring with Elon Musk to use Starlink satellites to change vote tabulation data and then orbitally detonated some of the satellites to erase evidence of the plot.
-The claims have been investigated and discredited by the Associated Press.
-They have also been rejected by CISA director Jen Easterly.
+Other BlueAnon theorists believe Trump rigged the 2024 U.S. presidential election by conspiring with Elon Musk to use Starlink satellites to change vote tabulation data and then orbitally detonated some of the satellites to erase evidence of the plot.
+The claims were investigated and discredited by the Associated Press.
+They were rejected by CISA director Jen Easterly.
 Deutsche Welle concluded "there is no evidence that Trump has cheated in this election".

 Ivana Trump coffin concealment

-Another BlueAnon theory posits that Ivana Trump was secretly cremated by Donald Trump to free room in her coffin to hide self-incriminating documents so as to conceal them from discovery by investigators.
+Another BlueAnon theory posits that Ivana Trump was secretly cremated by Trump to free room in her coffin to hide self-incriminating documents so as to conceal them from discovery by investigators.
 The conspiracy theory began circulating almost immediately after Ivana Trump's 2022 death and multiple people demanded the FBI exhume Trump's grave to search the coffin for the allegedly hidden documents.
-Snopes has rated the theory "unfounded".
+Snopes rated the theory "unfounded".